canonical-ols/snapstore-snap-docs/en/on-prem-model-service.md

 sudo snap-proxy push-account-keys /var/snap/snap-store-proxy/common/test-key.assert
 ```

+!!!
+Neutral "Note":
+    Repeat these steps to add new account-keys to the proxy, if any are created after the initial store import and are used to sign new model assertions.

 ### Add a model in the Model Service

-To sign the serial requests for devices of a model, the model name as configure in the Model Service must match that in the model assertion:
+To sign the serial requests for devices of a model, the model name as configured in the Model Service must match that in the model assertion:

 ```bash
 $ store-admin create model model-a
 API key (alphanumeric, `pwgen 40` for options): model-a-apikey Model 'model-a' created.
 ```

-!!!
-Neutral "Note":
-    The account-key assertion for the key used to sign the model assertion must also be pushed to the Proxy.

 ### Configure a serial signing policy